The Alignment Archive

 Realizing there was a hidden curriculum can create grief.
 You may look back and see how many times you were taught to wait while others were taught to move.

 You were taught to be grateful for access.
 Others were taught to expect it.
 You were taught not to ask for too much.
 Others were taught to negotiate.
 You were taught to avoid seeming difficult.
 Others were taught to protect terms.

-You were taught to personalize rejection.
-Others were taught to read positioning.
+That can feel painful.
 But pain is not the final point.

-It is the ability to recognize the frame before the argument, the incentive beneath the explanation, the pressure beneath the invitation, the access path behind the official process, the reputation cost beneath the emotional impulse, the constraint beneath the choice, and the authority signal beneath the title.
+Structural literacy is the ability to see how movement happens before movement is announced: the frame before the argument, the incentive beneath the explanation, the pressure beneath the invitation, the access path behind the official process, and the authority signal beneath the title.

 Structural literacy does not make a person manipulative.
 It makes them harder to manipulate.